kyanha/Kyanha.Net.Sockets.Extensions/README.md

 RFC 8815 deprecated Any Source Multicast (ASM) for inter-domain communication, in favor of Source Specific Multicast (SSM).
 While Windows supports SSM, the base class libraries of .Net don't (currently, as of .Net 5.0).
 This issue is tracked at [Dotnet Runtime issue 36170](https://github.com/dotnet/runtime/issues/36170).

+The SSM specification, RFC 4607, has section 4.3 which states that there should exist an API to allocate SSM group addresses.
+Unfortunately, the author has not been able to find any such API on Windows or on Linux.
+(This includes the suggested API from RFC 2771.)

 Windows has a "Protocol-Independent Multicast" architecture, which makes it possible for these `setsockopt` calls to work on both IPv4 and IPv6 addresses and sockets, as long as all Source and Group addresses provided are the same address family as the `Socket` they're issued on.
 Theoretically, this wouldn't be limited to IPv4 and IPv6, but those are the only two address families that the rest of the .Net BCL supports at this time.

 Windows also has a "final-state-based multicast" configuration system which uses `WSAioctl` instead of `setsockopt` to specify the multicast sources interested in, but this library does not implement this interface at this time.
 This means that you will need to provide your Sources one at a time.